This post was most recently updated on February 3rd, 2023

 Consider reading – Income tax exemptions for salaried employees

-There are two main income tax regimes in India: the old regime and the new regime.
 The old regime is the traditional income tax system that has been in place for many years in India, and it is based on the rates and slabs specified in the Income Tax Act.
 Under the old regime, taxpayers can claim various deductions and exemptions to reduce their taxable income.

 The new regime, on the other hand, is a more simplified and liberal income tax system that was introduced in the 2020 budget.
 Under the new regime, taxpayers have the option to choose between the old regime and the new regime for the tax year.
-The new regime has lower tax rates and fewer deductions and exemptions compared to the old regime.
-However, it may not be suitable for all taxpayers, and it is important to carefully evaluate the pros and cons of both regimes before making a decision.

-What are the tax slab rates in the New and old income tax regimes in India?
+What are the Tax Slab Rates in the New and Old Income Tax Regimes in India?

-Tax rates in the old tax regime in India are as below:
+The Tax rates in the old tax regime in India are as below:

 Taxable Income (INR) | Tax Rate |